-This post originally appeared on Consensus Building Institute’s blog on September 10, 2020.
+This post originally appeared on Consensus Building Institute’s Consensus Building Institute’s blog on Sept.
+10, 2020.
 We are reposting it with Bennett Brooks’ and Patrick Field’s permission.

 As COVID-19 drives our longstanding work with stakeholders, advisory committees, and others onto online platforms, we also are being forced to mediate our most challenging cases in the same online format.
 These cases often prove to be high-wire acts when we meet face to face.
 Add an online environment to the mix, and we’re now blindfolded on that high wire: with less clarity on the mood of the room, difficulty seeing body language, no chance for informal conversation at breaks, and no physical connection to build relationships and humanize one another.